How to Port Forward on PS5 and PS4

 If you are a gamer who spends time engaging in online multiplayer, then you understand how important ping and voice communication is to the experience.
 And something that promotes your chances at winning.

 Ping refers to latency.
 It is time it takes for data to travel from one point to the destination and back.
-Latency can be improved by connecting to the nearest server; the closer the server, the fewer distance data has to travel to register your input.
+Latency can be improved by connecting to the nearest server; the closer the server, the less distance data has to travel to register your input.
 But there’s an equally crucial setting that you must configure for a better online experience on PlayStation 5 and PlayStation 4.

 NAT is part of the router that allows inbound communication to connect with the correct device on the network.
 There are billions of devices in the world right now, and more are coming online every day.
 The inherent restrictions of the Internet Protocol version in use today limit how many devices can be connected to the internet with a unique IP address.